CiaoSR: Continuous Implicit Attention-in-Attention Network for Arbitrary-Scale Image Super-Resolution: Proposed Method

-where $\downarrow_{s}$ is the downsampling operation with a given scale $s$ which can be $\{2, 3, 4\}$, $\varphi_q$, $\varphi_k$ and $\varphi_v$ are query, key and value networks for non-local features.
-Different from other non-local attention methods (\eg \cite{mei2020image}), our method can integrate multi-scale features.
+where $\downarrow_{s'}$ is the downsampling operation with a given scale $s'$ which can be $\{2, 3, 4\}$, $\varphi_q$, $\varphi_k$ and $\varphi_v$ are query, key and value networks.
+Different from \cite{mei2020image}, our method can integrate multi-scale features.
+In the experiment, we can search for relevant features in a small window (\eg $256{\times}256$), instead of the entire image.
+In this way, our method can guarantee a large receptive field, and reduce computational cost.